ianmackenzie/elm-geometry/CONTRIBUTING.md

 If you _are_ interested in contributing changes to OpenSolid, please fork this repository and make a pull request with your proposed changes (although please open an issue first for major contributions before writing too much code, so we can discuss different potential approaches).
+As part of your pull request, make sure that you add yourself to the [AUTHORS](https://github.com/opensolid/geometry/blob/master/AUTHORS) file!

 ## Writing code